biddyweb/android-rcs-ims-stack/trunk/core/README.txt

 - Issue 211		Stack: Provisioning : some parameters are not reloaded on Service restart but on Application Kill/Start
 - Issue 213		Stack: Group Chat: Notify with status "dialing-in" & "dialing-out"
 - Issue 219 	Stack: When unlinking RCS contacts in address book, they appear as "unknown"
+- Issue 223		Stack: OPTIONS are not checked by receiver, when sender non-gracefully terminate the video share
 - Issue 224		Stack: Failed message from the INVITE will silently marked as failed w/o updating the UI/API
 - Issue 226		Stack: Missing "P-Preferred-Service" header in IP Voice call INVITE SIP request
 - Issue 227		Stack: Upgrade to Video of an IP Voice call is accepted even if Video Capability is disabled